Tradies and timesheets. If you manage a team of plumbers, electricians or builders you’ve probably already learnt that the two don’t always gel.

 With Fergus tradies just click the start timer when they arrive at a job, and hit “Stop” when they are finished.
 The information automatically populates timesheets - saving them from having to fill out a form at the end of the day or week.

 It’s also going to save you from having to track down and input data from paper timesheets.

 An advertising agency in Brazil got so frustrated with employees not filling in their timesheets that they had to get creative.
 They programmed the company’s beer fridge to not open on a Friday afternoon until everyone has filled in their time for the week.

 Before buying a beer fridge for your team, consider whether offering a reward for completing a timesheet is really the right move.
 Shouldn’t rewards be for employees that do great work or go above and beyond the call of duty?

 Likewise, also think hard before introducing any penalties for late timesheets such as delaying staff pay.
 It could create hostility between you and the rest of your team.

 Over to you

 Employees not submitting timesheets is compounded just one aspect of the difficulties of financial transparency.
 If you’ve ever had trouble seeing how much you’re making on a job, download our Free Profit & Loss Calculator.
 Find out how you’re performing on any job before, during or after the job, and then check out the analysis.
-Better yet, see first-hand how Fergus job management software can help you effectively manage timesheets and stay on top of the work carried out across your trades business.
+Better yet, see first-hand how Fergus's job management software can help you effectively manage timesheets and stay on top of the work carried out across your trade business.
 Start your free trial today.